 |catenateNumbers||(integer, default 0) If non-zero, maximal runs of number parts will be joined: 1947-32" -> "194732"|

 |catenateAll||(0/1, default 0) If non-zero, runs of word and number parts will be joined: "Zap-Master-9000" -> "ZapMaster9000"|

 |preserveOriginal||(integer, default 0) If non-zero, the original token is preserved: "Zap-Master-9000" -> "Zap-Master-9000", "Zap", "Master", "9000"|

 |stemEnglishPossessive||(integer, default 1) If 1, strips the possessive "'s" from each subword|

 Generates n-gram tokens of sizes in the given range.
 Note that tokens are ordered by position and then by gram size.

 Example: "four score" produces: "f", "o", "u", "r", "fo", "ou", "ur", "s", "c", "o", "r", "e", "sc", "co", "or", "re"

 |maxGramSize||(integer, default 2) The maximum gram size|

-In this panel you can see all the availables system's languages.
-You can enable or disable each of them right clicking on the item and select the Enable or Disable option.
+In this panel, you can see all the available system's languages.
+You can enable or disable each of them, right-clicking on the item and select the Enable or Disable option.